 All the Link Layer compliance and HCI tests were modeled using UVM sequences.
 LL-TS[Link Layer Test-suite and HCI-TS[Host Controller Test-suite] were calling those virtual UVM sequences.

 Also, we added necessary adapters [BFMs] to replace the functional model by RTL DUT at one end, as most of the DUTs use standard bus interfaces like AHB.
 One can configure the DUT adapter and use it with any interface.
 So, the DUT sequences remain the same at the top level.
 Smartly we had the facility to create a UVM register model for the DUT and capture the DUT status and reference/received data through backdoor access.

 Verification Strategy: As we were into only VIP development, we didn’t have any access to RTL.
 So, we had to find a way to verify our functional model.
-I had created two different teams, TB team and modeling team and made them to work independently in parallel on both functional model and testbench.
+I had created two different teams, the TB team and the modeling team, and made them work independently in parallel on both the functional model and testbench.
 TB folks created their own DUT reference model independently, based on their interpretation of DUT[Link Layer] specification.
 Eventually, we had to deal with their difference in terms of interpretations and that really helped us to find all the bugs in the VIP.